dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 | 110xxxx 10xxxxxx 10xxxxxx          | 2048−65535     | (values <2048 unused) |
 | 1110xxx 10xxxxxx 10xxxxxx 10xxxxxx | 65536−0x10ffff | (other values unused) |

 A variable-length encoding precludes direct indexing to access the *n*-th character of a string, but UTF-8 has many desirable properties to compensate.
-The encoding is compact, compatible with ASCII, and self-synchronizing: it’s possible to find the beginning of a character by backing up no more than three bytes.
-It’s also a prefix code, so it can be decoded from left to right without any ambiguity or lookahead.
-No rune’s encoding is a substring of any other, or even of a sequence of others, so you can search for a rune by just searching for its bytes, without worrying about the preceding context.
+The encoding is compact, compatible with ASCII, and self-synchronizing: it's possible to find the beginning of a character by backing up no more than three bytes.
+It's also a prefix code, so it can be decoded from left to right without any ambiguity or lookahead.
+No rune's encoding is a substring of any other, or even of a sequence of others, so you can search for a rune by just searching for its bytes, without worrying about the preceding context.
 The lexicographic byte order equals the Unicode code point order, so sorting UTF-8 works naturally.
 There are no embedded NUL (zero) bytes, which is convenient for programming languages that use NUL to terminate strings.

 Go source files are always encoded in UTF-8, and UTF-8 is the preferred encoding for text strings manipulated by Go programs.
 The `unicode` package provides functions for working with individual runes (such as distinguishing letters from numbers, or converting an uppercase letter to a lower-case one), and the `unicode/utf8` package provides functions for encoding and decoding runes as bytes using UTF-8.